JoshingYou1/nephrology-nexus/README.md

 #### Clinics
 ##### Methods
 ###### DELETE /clinics/:id
     Removes an existing clinic.
 The database id of the clinic to be deleted must be provided.
+This method includes
-This method includes<br/> cascade delete functionality which removes all patients who belong to said clinic as well as all of the lab results<br/> that belong to each individual patient.
+    cascade delete functionality which removes all patients who belong to said clinic as well as all of the lab results
+    that belong to each individual patient.

 ###### GET /clinics
     Returns all clinics within the database.